solliancenet/microsoft-postgresql-developer-guide/05_AI/Samples/05-08-AI-Basics/README.md

 ### Task 3: Analyze the sentiment of reviews

-In this task, you will use the `azure_cognitive.analyze_sentiment` function to evaluate reviews of Airbnb listings.
+In this task, the `azure_cognitive.analyze_sentiment` function will be used to evaluate reviews of Airbnb listings.

-1. To perform sentiment analysis using the `azure_cognitive` schema in the `azure_ai` extension, you use the `analyze_sentiment` function.
-Run the command below to review that function:
+1. To perform sentiment analysis using the `azure_cognitive` schema in the `azure_ai` extension, use the `analyze_sentiment` function.
+Run the command below to review the function:

     ```sql
     \df azure_cognitive.analyze_sentiment